arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.getting-started/iot-remote-app.md

 ## Access Phone Sensor Data

-To access phone sensor data, go to the **"Settings"** menu, located at the top left corner.
+To access phone sensor data, go to the **"Settings"** menu, located at the top right corner.
 Inside the settings, click on the **"Phone as Device"**.

 This will start an configuration process, as seen in the image below.
 Complete the process to access your phone's sensor data.